Acceptance and Commitment Therapy (ACT)

 - Learn how to allow for and accept life’s challenges as a part of the shared human condition.

 In ACT, the aim is not to try and avoid or change the content of the distressing thoughts, or to ignore the difficult feelings that result; rather, it is to help you create space for your thoughts and feelings and allow yourself the opportunity to understand what you really need in the moment.
-This change in perspective, from avoidance to a willingness to allow for difficult thoughts and feelings, can help you begin to live your life in a way that is important to you and put yourself back in the driver’s seat of how you respond and act.
+This change in perspective, from avoidance to a willingness to allow for difficult thoughts and feelings can help you begin to live your life in a way that is important to you and put yourself back in the driver’s seat of your own responses and actions.
 We refer to this moment as a “choice point”.
 And fortunately, we have many, many opportunities for choice points throughout the day.

 The first is to help you create a rich, full and meaningful life.
 To do that, we’ll need to spend some time talking about what you really want out of life.
 We will figure out what is important and meaningful to you, clarify what your values are, and better understand how you want to present yourself as you move through this life.
 Based on these insights, we’ll set goals and learn new tools to allow you the space to identify and develop a sense of meaning and purpose in your life.